apache/tvm/apps/ios_rpc/README.md

 application.

-The custom implementation of `dlopen` and other functions from `dlfcn.h` header are placed in separate repository, and well be downloaded automatically during cmake build for iOS.
+The custom implementation of `dlopen` and other functions from `dlfcn.h` header are placed in separate repository, and will be downloaded automatically during cmake build for iOS.
 To run cmake build you may use next flags:
 ```shell
 export DEVELOPER_DIR=/Applications/Xcode.app  # iOS SDK is part of Xcode bundle.
 Have to set it as default Dev Env
 cmake ..